-An internal pilot phase will end 12 months after the first sites start their data collection period, to explore aspects of deliverability (e.g. enrolment of units, acceptability and uptake of testing and IAP, fidelity in both trial groups).
-The below stop/ go criteria will be used to assess continuation of trial:
+An internal pilot phase was planned, to end 12 months after the first sites started their data collection period, to explore aspects of deliverability (e.g. enrolment of units, acceptability and uptake of testing and IAP, fidelity in both trial groups).
+The below stop/ go criteria were proposed be used to assess continuation of trial: